-Flowering Dogwood\ Cornus florida
+Cherokee Chief Flowering Dogwood Cornus florida 'Cherokee Chief'

-Height: 30 feet

-Spread: 35 feet
+Height: 30 feet Spread: 35 feet

 Sunlight: O

-Hardiness Zone: 6a
+Hardiness Zone: 5b

 Description:

-Possibly the ultimate small specimen tree, famous for its large yet delicate white blooms in spring and excellent wide-spreading form; extremely fussy, requires rich, well-drained acidic soil and adequate precipitation, best with some shelter

-Ornamental Features

-Flowering Dogwood features showy clusters of white flowers with white bracts held atop the branches in mid spring.
-It has forest green deciduous foliage which emerges burgundy in spring.
-The pointy leaves turn an outstanding brick red in the fall.
+A highly desirable ornamental tree which is absolutely blanketed in rosy red flowers that fade to white in the centers in spring, attractive tiered habit as well; a pictuesque tree that requires rich, well-drained acidic soil and adequate moisture Ornamental Features Cherokee Chief Flowering Dogwood features showy clusters of rose flowers with white centers held atop the branches in mid spring.
+It has attractive yellow-variegated forest green foliage which emerges burgundy in spring.
+The pointy leaves are highly ornamental and turn an outstanding brick red in the fall.
 It produces red berries from early to late fall.
 The warty gray bark adds an interesting dimension to the landscape.

-Landscape Attributes

-Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
+Landscape Attributes Cherokee Chief Flowering Dogwood is a multi-stemmed deciduous tree with a stunning habit of growth which features almost oriental horizontally-tiered branches.
 Its average texture blends into the landscape, but can be balanced by one or two finer or coarser trees or shrubs for an effective composition.

-This is a relatively low maintenance tree, and should only be pruned after flowering to avoid removing any of the current season's flowers.
+This is a relatively low maintenance tree, and usually looks its best without pruning, although it will tolerate pruning.
 It is a good choice for attracting birds to your yard.
 Gardeners should be aware of the following characteristic(s) that may warrant special consideration;

-Flowering Dogwood in bloom Photo courtesy of NetPS Plant Finder

-Flowering Dogwood flowers Photo courtesy of NetPS Plant Finder
+Cherokee Chief Flowering Dogwood flowers Photo courtesy of NetPS Plant Finder